February – Winter or Spring?

-Sometimes February feels like winter is never going to end.
-Yet, other times February feels like spring with bulbs, shrubs, and trees bursting with color.
+Sometimes February feels like winter is never going to end — other times February feels like spring has arrived with bulbs, shrubs and trees bursting to life.

 If we receive a snow this February, take time to find to notice the stark red branches of the Red Twig Dogwood against pure white snow.

-With springtime a month away, it is time to shake off your winter break from lawn and landscape activities and get focused on setting up your lawn and landscape for a successful year.
+And, no matter which way this February trends, it is time to shake off your winter break from lawn and landscape activities and get focused on setting up your lawn and landscape for your best year yet.

-Weed Control – In early January, as weather allowed, we began applying the very important first step of our lawn care program to many of your lawns.
-For the best lawn this year, it is critical you have a pre-emergent herbicide applied to your turf to prevent spring and summer weeds before early March.
+In early January, as weather allowed, we began applying the very important first step of our lawn care program to many of your lawns.
+For your best lawn this year, it is critical you have a pre-emergent herbicide on your turf to prevent spring and summer weeds before early March.
 Many summer weeds germinate when soil temperatures reach 55 degrees, which typically occurs sometime during the first two weeks of March in central Oklahoma.
-Soil temperatures are currently in the low 40’s but will reach the critical weed germination point within the next 30-40 days.
-Along with applying the first pre-emergent of the year, now is the perfect time to be more aggressive in controlling existing weeds in Bermuda lawns.
-If you have a fescue lawn, now is also a good time for pre and post-emergent weed control, but you must read the label and ensure it is safe for fescue before applying.
+Soil temperatures are currently in the upper 30s but will reach the critical weed germination point within the next 30-40 days.
+Along with applying the first pre-emergent of the year, now is the perfect time to be more aggressive in controlling existing weeds in bermuda lawns.
+If you have a fescue lawn, now is also a good time for pre and post-emergent weed control, but if you are applying your own weed control it is critical you read the label first and ensure it is safe for fescue.
 Never assume that an herbicide is okay on any turf type.

 Key Point: For the best lawn this year your lawn needs a pre-emergent application before soil temperatures reach 55 degrees in early March.